Regional Horticultural and Training Station, Jachh Jachh (Nurpur), Kangra (HP)

 • Soil testing laboratory equipped with pH meter, EC meter, Nitrogen Kjeldhal, Flame Photometer, Spectrophotometer, Oven cum incubator etc.

-• Farmer’s Hostel, well equipped training hall and demonstration units for providing trainings to the farmers.
+• Farmer’s hostel, well equipped training hall and demonstration units for providing trainings to the farmers.